Wednesday, March 31, 2021

 Some years have passed, and Lisa is married to a Swiss businessman Léo (Benoit Magmiel) who travels all over the world for his corporate insurance jobs.
 When they are vacationing in a fancy Indian Ocean resort, Lisa and Simon (now working as a tour guide) reunite by chance and rekindle their first love and passion.
 After they return to snowy Geneva, they continue to see each other under the nose of Léo.
 Things go wrong, as they always do.

 Strength of Lovers is in its casting.
 Two attractive leads, Niney and Martin both possess fatalistic beauty and fit the roles of ill fated lovers like gloves.
-Also Niney's fawny figure and face are steep contrasts to aging bear actors (Magmiel and Grégoire Colin, who plays Simon's brother, both aging and becoming more and more like Gerard Depardieu everyday).
-Considering Magmiel and Colin were once young and angular heartthrobs, I wonder what's going to happen to Niney ten years from now.
+Also Niney's fawny figure and face are steep contrasts to aging bear actors (Magimel and Grégoire Colin, who plays Simon's brother, both aging and becoming more and more like Gerard Depardieu everyday).
+Considering Magimel and Colin were once young and angular heartthrobs, I wonder what's going to happen to Niney ten years from now.

 Mandibles - Dupieux Mandibles